Merge conflicts

 Conflicts you can resolve in the user interface

-• The file exists under the same path in both branches.
+• Exists under the same path in both branches.

-If any file in your merge request contains conflicts, but can’t meet all of these criteria, you must resolve the conflict manually.
+If a file doesn’t meet these criteria, you must resolve the conflict manually.

-GitLab shows conflicts available for resolution in the user interface, and you can also resolve conflicts locally through the command line:
+GitLab shows conflicts available for resolution in the user interface, and you can also resolve conflicts using the following methods:

-• Interactive mode: UI method best for conflicts that only require you to select which version of a line to keep, without edits.
+• Interactive mode: Best for conflicts where you only need to select which version of a line to keep.

-• Command line: provides complete control over the most complex conflicts.
+• Command line: Provides complete control over complex conflicts.
+For more information, see Resolve conflicts from the command line.

 1. On the left sidebar, select Search or go to and find your project.